Mrgoblings/vot_keycloak_dirigible/README.md

     cd your-repo
     ```

-3. Set up the environment variables:
+3. Start the development cluster:
     ```
-    // Add instructions here to configure the environment variables
-    ```

-4. Start the development cluster:
-    ```
     docker-compose -f docker-compose.dev.yml up -d
     ```

-5. Start the production cluster:
+4. Start the production cluster:
     ```
     docker-compose -f docker-compose.prod.yml up -d
     ```

-6. Open your browser and visit `http://localhost:3000` to access the application.
+5. Open your browser and visit `http://localhost:3000` to access the application.

 ## Usage
 Once the project is up and running, you can start using the application.
 Here's a brief overview of the project's features: